 Fiscal Services is responsible for administering the fiduciary responsibilities of the District Attorney’s Office by providing professional fiscal oversight and monitoring of the department’s budget.
 Fiscal staff manages budget preparation and monitoring, payroll, accounts payable, accounts receivable, timely deposit of revenue and coordination of fiscal audits.
 Additionally, staff maintains accurate financial records and internal fiscal controls to ensure compliance with generally accepted accounting principles, policies and procedures, collect and analyze financial information, and prepare periodic accounting and financial reports.
 Lastly, staff provides technical advice and assistance regarding fiscal matters as well as ensuring compliance with purchasing procedures and serve as the liaison to the County’s Auditor/Controller’s Office and Purchasing Department.

-Administrative Services is responsible for assisting prosecutors, investigators and support staff in fulfilling the mission of the District Attorney’s Office to promote justice and protect the citizens of Ventura County.
-Overseen by a chief deputy district attorney, this division provides a wide range of services to support the operational needs of the District Attorney’s Office.
-Administrative Services includes the Information Technology Unit; Clerical Support Services; and the Fiscal, Administrative and Legislative Services Unit.
+The Fiscal, Administrative, and Legislative Services Division is responsible for assisting prosecutors, investigators and professional staff in fulfilling the mission of the District Attorney’s Office to promote justice and protect the citizens of Ventura County.
+Overseen by the Special Assistant District Attorney, this division provides a wide range of services to support the operational needs of the District Attorney’s Office.
+The division includes Information Technology, Fiscal, Human Resources, Grants Administration, and Legislative Services.
 The dedicated men and women in these units work behind the scenes to accomplish the critical functions that keep the office running.
-The division meets the computer and networking needs of the largest law office in the county, provides the clerical support necessary to handle more than 15,000 criminal cases each year, administers the operating budget, and provides human resources support to approximately 250 employees.
-In addition, Administrative Services manages facilities in seven locations, administers numerous grant and revenue programs, and serves as the primary liaison to the County Executive Office, Human Resources and Labor Relations Offices, and the Auditor-Controller’s Office.
+The division meets the computer and networking needs of the largest law office in the county, administers the operating budget, provides human resources support to approximately 300 employees, and advises the District Attorney on legislative matters.
+In addition, the division manages facilities in eight locations, administers more than 40 grant and revenue programs, and serves as the primary liaison to the County Executive Office, Human Resources and Labor Relations Offices, and the Auditor-Controller’s Office.

 For those interested in employment with the District Attorney’s Office, please visit the county’s web site at www.ventura.org/hr for a listing of current job opportunities.